Learning to Solve the AC-OPF using Sensitivity-Informed Deep Neural Networks: Numerical Tests

-The evaluation for the two DNNs for different training sizes was performed as follows.
+A dataset $\{(\btheta_s,\bJ_{\btheta_s},\cbx_{\btheta_s})\}_{s=1}^{1000}$ was created following the methodology delineated in the previous subsection to evaluate the two DNNs when the training sizes are varied over a data-scarce regime.
+The evaluation was performed as follows.
 First, for a \emph{training size} of 10, we created 20 different training sets by sampling 10 OPF instances from the dataset without replacement.
-For each of these 20 times or \emph{runs}, the OPF instances not sampled for training consisted the training sets.
+For each of these 20 times or \emph{runs}, the OPF instances not sampled for training consisted the testing sets.
 We then separately trained P-DNN and SI-DNN on these 20 sets.
 For the training sizes of $(50,100,250)$, we had $(20,10,4)$ runs, respectively.
 For training sizes $(10, 50, 100)$, the entire training set was used for gradient computation at each step, with the total epochs being 5000.
 When the training size was 250, the batch-size was fixed to 100, and total epochs to 2000.
 The training and testing MSE loss for all training sizes, and runs are shown in Fig.~\ref{fig:MP39sum}~\emph{(top)}.
 For the tests with training size 10, the evolution of DNN errors are shown in Fig.~\ref{fig:MP39sum}~\emph{(bottom)}.
 The average test MSE and training times for the two DNNs are shown in Table~\ref{tbl:MP39}.
 From Fig.~\ref{fig:MP39sum}~\emph{(top)}, we observe as anticipated, that for both DNNs, the gap between training and testing loss decreases for larger training size.
 Further, the errors for different \emph{runs} are well clustered, indicating a numerically stable DNN implementation.
 From Table~\ref{tbl:MP39}, it is fascinating to note that the test loss attained by SI-DNN is much lower than P-DNN, especially at smaller training sets.
 For instance, the P-DNN requires 100 samples to roughly attain the average test MSE which the SI-DNN attains with 10 samples.
+The lower MSE for P-DNN with training size 250 is a repercussion of not updating $\rho$ for varying training sizes, which was avoided for simplicity.
 It is worth stressing that the improvement in sample efficiency comes at modest increase in training time.